PEP010: Pain Assessment & Intervention

 How we are going to proceed through the course:

 This home study course is divided into 31 units.
-Each unit consists of a recorded audiovisual lecture, one of more chapters of reading in the texts, review questions to be answered, and a discussion with me.
+Each unit consists of a recorded audiovisual lecture, one of more chapters of reading in the texts, review questions to be answered, and an email discussion with the instructor.
 The lecture portion of the course is presented through a series of audiovisual lectures profusely illustrated by power-point slides as well as eleven movies.
 There isn’t enough lecture time to cover all of the practices – especially those related to pharmacology – so your reading will be very important.
-When you sign up for the course, you will be given immediate access to the course web site which contains the audiovisual lectures, movies, and background text files.
+When you sign up for the course, you will be given immediate access to the course files through either a drop box or large file transfer program.

-After each lecture, you will answer a brief series of essay questions about each topic covered during the lecture, e-mail your answers to me, and then speak with me by phone or exchange e-mails about each topic.
-This will give you an opportunity to ask questions and for me to fill in gray areas and provide additional information on topics of special interest to you.
+After each lecture, you will answer a brief series of essay questions about each topic covered during the lecture, e-mail your answers to the instructor, and then exchange e-mails about each topic.
+This will give you an opportunity to ask questions and for the instructor to fill in gray areas and provide additional information on topics of special interest to you.
+Students participating in the optional clinical assessment section must leave extra time for several real time zoom meetings.

 Accessing course materials: